 “Don't be afraid [to fail].
 Failure is okay, and you can learn so much from it.”

 “Keep going!
 You are amazing!
-You are capable of so much more than you realize.”
+You are capable of so much more than you realise.”

 Right now, if you hold a mirror up to the tech industry, you’ll see a boys' club reflected back.
 But change is coming.
-When more women in tech share their stories and experiences, we can recognize problematic behavior more easily, and empower ourselves and others to respond.
+When more women in tech share their stories and experiences, we can recognise problematic behaviour more easily, and empower ourselves and others to respond.